finos/common-domain-model/documentation/source/contribution.rst

 - What a Maintainer should do to review the changes
 - How to release a new CDM version once changes have been approved

+.. _modelling-platforms:

+Development of the CDM is supported through various modelling platforms, including `Rosetta`_ and `Legend`_.
+Regardless of the modelling platform used, modelling and contribution to the CDM should go through the contribution check-list below.

 The steps required to change the CDM are aligned with the software development lifecycle typically applicable to the development of any other software.
 This development lifecycle is illustrated in the diagram below.
-Each step is associated to the relevant component of the `Rosetta`_ platform that can be used to support the development of the CDM.
+Each step is associated to the relevant component of the Rosetta platform that can be used to support the development of the CDM.

 .. figure:: images/SDLC.png

-Development of the CDM is also enabled through alternative modelling platforms (for instance `Legend`_).
-Regardless of the modelling platform used, modelling and contribution to the CDM should go through the contribution check-list below.

 .. note:: This documentation is not an endorsement of any modelling platform and associated products and CDM users remain invited to leverage the tools of their choosing.
-This contributiob guide has been contextualised with references to Rosetta to ease understanding and align with the current process.
+This contribution guide has been contextualised with references to Rosetta to ease understanding and align with the current process.

 Before you start modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^